 What is Financial Literacy?

 Financial literacy is a basic knowledge of saving, investing, and how the economy & financial markets work.
-Being financially literate is one of the keys to protecting your money, growing your retirement savings, and creating a reliable income strategy for retirement.
+Being financially literate is one of the keys to protecting your money, growing your savings, and creating a reliable income strategy for retirement.
 Unfortunately, studies consistently show that many Americans aren’t able to pass even a basic financial literacy test.
 While financial literacy is always important, it’s especially so during periods of economic turmoil and uncertainty, like the one we’re in now as a result of the coronavirus.
 In this post, I’ll share some of the basic financial survival skills you may need before this crisis is over.

 Why is Financial Literacy Important?

 The first full month of the coronavirus crisis in America was April, which ironically also happens to be National Financial Literacy Month.
 The fact that few people probably knew this illustrates just how neglected this important topic is.
 Beyond offering some very basic economics or accounting classes, most high schools fail to teach it.
 As a result, statistics around financial literacy are frequently troubling.

 Although the US is the world’s largest economy, the S&P Global Financial Literacy Survey for 2019 found that America ranked 14th in its percentage of adults who are financially literate.
 This lack of understanding of financial basics shows up in other reports and surveys focused on household finances.
 For example, more than 30% of the thousands who took part in a Charles Schwab poll said they don’t have a written financial plan because they think it’s too complicated, or they don’t have enough time to work on one.
 About that same percentage have zero dollars saved for retirement, and about 44% of Americans say they don’t have enough in savings to cover even a $400 emergency, according to other recent surveys.

 As troubling as these statistics are, what’s worse is that they come from studies conducted well before the coronavirus pandemic devastated the national economy.